jkkoo001/javascript-assessment/README.md

 2) What did you struggle with in this project?
    I struggled with generating random holes and coming up with the right statements to check the various conditions of the game.
 Without the guided steps/tasks and helping codes from the assessment doc, I might not be able to complete this project.

+3) What would make your experience with this assessment better?
+   More practices on the relevant topics.